Mike Resnick: Biography

 Resnick was born in Chicago on March 5, 1942.
 He was a 1959 graduate of Highland Park High School in Highland Park, Illinois.
 He sold his first piece of writing in 1957, while still in high school.
 He attended the University of Chicago from 1959 to 1961 and met his future wife, Carol L. Cain, there.
 The couple began dating in mid-December 1960 and were engaged by the end of the month.
 They were married in 1961.

 In the 1960s and early 1970s, Resnick wrote over 200 erotic adult novels under various pseudonyms and edited three men's magazines and seven tabloid newspapers.
 For over a decade he wrote a weekly column about horse racing and a monthly column about purebred collies, which he and his wife bred and showed.
 His wife was an uncredited collaborator on much of his science fiction and a co-author on two movie scripts they sold, based on his novels Santiago and The Widowmaker.
 His daughter Laura Resnick is a science fiction and fantasy author.

-Resnick lived in Cincinnati from 1976 until his death following a battle with cancer on January 9, 2020.
+Resnick lived in Cincinnati from 1976 until his death from cancer on January 9, 2020.

 Work and themes

 Two notable motifs are evident in much of Resnick's science fiction work—his love of fable and legend.
 The other main subject of his work is Africa, especially Kenya's Kikuyu people, their history, traditions and culture and colonialism and its aftermath.
 He visited Kenya often and drew on his experiences there.
 Some of his science fiction stories are allegories of Kenyan history and politics; other stories are actually set in Africa or have African characters.

 Resnick's style is known for its humor.
 He enjoyed collaborating with other writers, especially on short stories.
-Through 2014 he had collaborated with 52 different writers on short fiction, three on screenplays, and three on novels.
+Through to 2014 he had collaborated with 52 different writers on short fiction, three on screenplays, and three on novels.
 Late in life, he began writing and selling a series of mystery novels as well, featuring detective Eli Paxton.
 He had also sold screenplays based on his novels to Miramax, Capella, and Jupiter 9, and often had multiple properties under option to Hollywood studios.

 His work has been translated into: French, Italian, German, Spanish, Japanese, Korean, Bulgarian, Hungarian, Hebrew, Russian, Latvian, Lithuanian, Polish, Czech, Dutch, Latin, Swedish, Romanian, Finnish, Portuguese, Slovakian, Chinese, Catalan, Danish, Croatian, and Greek.
 Resnick's papers are in the Special Collections Library of the University of South Florida in Tampa.